buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Self
 * **Duration**: Instantaneous

 Name or describe a person, place, or object.
 The spell brings to your mind a brief summary of the significant lore about the thing you named.
-If the thing you named isn't of legendary importance, you gain no information.
+If the thing you named isn' \*\*t of legendary importance, you gain no information.
 The more information you already have about the thing, the more precise and detailed the information you receive will be.
 The information you learn is accurate but might be hidden in figurative language.

 ### Lesser Bestow Curse